asfaw66/simple-sidebar/SETUP-GUIDE.md

 **sidebar.closingLinks** will close the sidebar as you click on the element inside the sidebar.
 In this case, when you click on a link (`a`) the sidebar will close;

-**sidebar.style.zIndex** this must be set at an index more than the xIndex you use in your CSS.
+**sidebar.css.zIndex** this must be set at an index more than the xIndex you use in your CSS.

 ####Now the Plugin should work perfectly!